RugbyClubRanks/rugbyclubranks.github.io/projections/2026-01-23-Tarbes_V_USBressane.md

 ---
 layout: page
 title: Tarbes V US Bressane on 2026/01/23
 date: 2026-01-23
 categories: "Nationale 25/26" match review
 ---
 # Tarbes V US Bressane on 2026/01/23

 # Club Level Predictions

 The first set of predictions treats a club as the smallest object, as the club develops its members, organizes a gameplan, and deploys its players as needed for each match.
-This club model is currently predicting US Bressane to win by 0.26.
+This club model is currently predicting Tarbes to win by 0.24.

 Our Over/Under is 40.5 - and combined with the spread above, we have a predicted scoreline of 20 to 20